iennae/ed-training/slides/preso.md

 ## What is Devops

-Cultural movement that seeks
+Cultural movement that seeks to:

-* to change how individuals work,
+* change how individuals work,
 * value the diversity of work done,
 * develop conscious decisions in acceleration,
 * plan for scale, and
 * measure the effect of social and technical change.